-Search for a target and usages within a project
+Search and replace a target within a project

-Find your target in a project
+Find the search string in a project

-From the main menu, select(Ctrl+Shift+F).
+From the main menu, selectCtrl+Shift+F.

 To see a list of your previous searches, press Alt+Down.

 If you need, specify the additional options.

 To do a multi-line search, click the icon to enter a new line, and press Ctrl+Alt+Down/Ctrl+Alt+Up to browse through occurrences.

 Check the results in the preview area of the dialog where you can replace the search string or select another string, press Ctrl+Shift+F again and start a new search.

-If you need to see the list of occurrences in a separated tool window, click Open in Find Window.
-You can use this window and its options to group the results, preview them, and work with them further.
+To see the list of occurrences in a separate tool window, click Open in Find Window.
+Use this window and its options to group the results, preview them, and work with them further.

 Narrow your search

-You can use different options in the Find in Path dialog to adjust your search process.
+You can use different options in the Find in Files dialog to adjust your search process.

-In the Find in Path dialog, select options such as Words or Match case to find the exact word in a project, or match the letter case.
+Select options such as Words () or Match case () to find the exact word in a project or match the letter case.

 Click the icon to filter your search.
 For example, you can filter the search to omit comments or search only in comments instead.

 Select one of the displayed options such as Module or Directory to limit your search.

 Moreover, you can select the Scope option that offers you a list of predefined scopes for your search.
 For example, you can limit your search to the test files in your project.

-You can also create your own custom scope, click the icon to open the Scopes dialog.
+If you work without tabs, the scope Recently Viewed Files or Recently Changed Files option might become quite useful.
+You can also create your own custom scope, click the Browse icon () to open the Scopes dialog.

 Search in the specific file types

 Use the File Mask option to narrow your search to a specific file type.
-You can select the existing file typee from the list, add a new file type, or add an additional file mask syntax to search for file types with certain patterns.
+You can select the existing file type from the list, add a new file type, or add an additional file mask syntax to search for file types with certain patterns.

-In the Find in Path dialog, select the File Mask checkbox and from the list of file types, select the one you need.
+In the Find in Files dialog, select the File Mask checkbox and from the list of file types, select the one you need.